frenck/spook/documentation/integrations/script.md

 Scripts are inspected for the use of devices.
 If a script is using a device that does not exist, Spook will raise a repair issue.
 The repairs issue raised will contain the name of the script and the device that is referenced but not found.

+As with automations, only values shaped like a device ID are considered: thirty-two hexadecimal characters, which is what Home Assistant hands out.
+An integration taking a `device_id` that means its own hardware, such as RFLink's protocol address, is left alone.

 ```{figure} ../images/integrations/script/unknown_device.png
 :name: Spook found an issue with a script that is using a non-existing device.
 :alt: Screenshot showing a repair raised by Spook for a script.